dgoffredo/xml-remove/README.md

 xml-remove
 ==========
-Filter out XML elements matching any of a set of xpath queries.
+Filter out XML elements matching any of a set of XPath queries.

 Why
 ---